qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 git clone https://github.com/openshift/openshift-ansible.git
 cd ~/openshift-ansible
 git checkout release-3.11
+# for disconnected create a tarball
+cd ~
+tar cvfz openshift-ansible.tgz openshift-ansible
 ```

-If you are disconnected then the openshift-ansible repo will need to be tarballed up and then extract to the home directory on the ansible machine.
-We will assume that the version is the same mentioned in this Documentation, 3.11.
+If you are disconnected then the openshift-ansible repo will need to be tarballed up and then extracted to the home/working directory of an install user on the ansible machine.
+We will assume that the version is the same mentioned in this Documentation, release-3.11.

 `tar xvfz openshift-ansible.tgz`